RAK3172-SiP WisDuo LPWAN SiP Application Note

 -

 When VDD > 1 V, all other power supplies (VDDA) become independent.
 An embedded linear voltage regulator is used to supply the internal digital power VCORE.
-VCORE is the power supply for digital peripherals, SRAM1 and SRAM2.
-The Flash memory is supplied by VCORE and VDD.
+VCORE powers the digital peripherals, SRAM1 and SRAM2.
+The flash memory is powered by VCORE and VDD.
 VCORE is split into two parts: a VDDO part and an interruptible part, VDDI.

 VDDPA